ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 DOCUMENTATION block
 ===================

 After the shebang, the UTF-8 coding, the copyright line, and the license section comes the ``DOCUMENTATION`` block.
-Ansible's online module documentation is generated from the ``DOCUMENTATION`` blocks in each module's source code.
+Ansible's online module documentation is generated from the ``DOCUMENTATION`` blocks in the source code of each module.

 The ``DOCUMENTATION`` block must be valid YAML.
 To make it easier: